Manage permissions with Apache Ranger

 - Use Ranger audit logs.

-This topic describes the permission control methods with Ranger integration and the integration process.
+This topic introduces how to integrate your CelerData cluster with Apache Ranger and control cluster permissions via Ranger.
 For information on how to create security policies on Ranger to manage data security, see the Apache Ranger official website.

 For the resource objects and privileges you can configure, see privilege items.